rishabh-bhatnagar-net/cookbook/Writerside/topics/starter.md

 You can author content in Markdown and extend it with semantic attributes or inject entire XML elements.

 ## Inject XML
-For example, this is how you inject a procedure:
+For example, this is how yo vu inject a procedure:

 <procedure title="Inject a procedure" id="inject-a-procedure">
     <step>